soreRum/soreRum.github.io/_posts/2026-03-8-Poisoned-PyTorch-Lab.md

 ---------

 The origin of this instrusion came from a script the developer ran in his AI/ML project directory, `C:\Users\michelvic\torch-inference-stack\training\train.py`.
 At 2026-02-02 01:17:01, torch lib already imported meaning the malicious PS command from above executed on PC01.
 Pivoting to outbound comms (Event ID 3 -- Sysmon Logs) from PC01 following the PS download, michelvic (worksation) contacted <54.93.78.216:80> to grab the first stage payload.
 This was at 2/2/2026 1:17:06 AM which coorelates with the powershell command execution seconds before.
 The IP was also visible above from the Sysmon Event ID 1 log too.

+My note to remember: Sysmon Event ID 3 records network connections initiated by a process.
+It includes the source host, destination IP, destination port, and the process responsible for the connection.
+This event is useful for identifying command-and-control traffic, payload downloads, or lateral movement attempts originating from a compromised host.

 Discovery
 --------